One of the boys: North Platte's Alexis Stewart kicks on football team

 Though Stewart and Lingle prepare for game nights in their own locker room, there’s little that separates them from their family on the field.

-Stewart said, “All of the boys are like family to me and I feel like I’ve gained being like a part of a family with them, like I’m one of the boys, so it’s pretty cool.”
+“They’ve been so supportive.
+They’ll stay after practice and help me anyway I need and they’re always encouraging no matter what even if you have a bad practice or a bad kick or something like that, they’re always supportive no matter what,” Lingle said.

-Stewart said, “All of the boys are like family to me and I feel like I’ve gained being like a part of a family with them, like I’m one of the boys, so it’s pretty cool.”
+“Really they were so supportive of it and everybody was so nice to me about it and it was shocking that everyone was so into it, but it was great,” Stewart said.
+“All of the boys are like family to me and I feel like I’ve gained being like a part of a family with them, like I’m one of the boys, so it’s pretty cool.”

+Now with two girls on the squad this season, the Panthers know the possibilities are endless in years to come..

+“I think a lot of times we are maybe intimidated or afraid to fail and I would say if you have the opportunity to do something, go out and do it,” Atkinson said.
+“We want as many people involved in high school activities that we can, just because it’s kind of that old cliche, it’s going to be over before you know it.”